Medication Search - Spravato

 Print

-How does the Spravato medication work?
+How does Spravato work?
 What will it do for me?

 Esketamine belongs to the class of medications called antidepressants.
 It is used by adults, in addition to either a selective serotonin reuptake inhibitor (SSRI) or a serotonin-norepinephrine reuptake inhibitor (SNRI), to treat moderate-to-severe depression.
 It intended for people with major depressive disorder who have tried at least two different antidepressants which did not treat their depression adequately.